The world's oldest automaker turns to startups and startup accelerators as it hopes to stay abreast of rapid auto tech and mobility developments.

-Digging into the data, we can see that Daimler bought a pair of Germany battery companies in 2014 as the automaker sought to beef up its electric vehicle competencies (Daimler was also an investor in Tesla back in 2008 and 2009).
+Digging into the data, we can see that Daimler bought a pair of German battery companies in 2014 as the automaker sought to beef up its electric vehicle competencies (Daimler was also an investor in Tesla back in 2008 and 2009).
 That same year, Daimler also acquired transit routing app RideScout and ride-hailing app myTaxi for its moovel subsidiary.

 Its mobility strategy has proven quite diverse, with Blacklane (Series C), Hailo (corporate majority), FlightCar (asset sale), and Taxibeat (acquisition) all augmenting moovel’s car-sharing and ride-sharing services. moovel’s RideScout also merged with transit ticketing and payments app GlobeSherpa in April 2016 to form moovel North America.

 On the accelerator front, the company has also been active, establishing Startup Autobahn in Stuttgart (its headquarters city) together with Plug and Play in May 2016.
 Later in September, Daimler also opened a Startup Autobahn branch dedicated to Singapore and Southeast Asia.
+In March 2017, moovel’s North America arm also helped launch the Austin, TX-based MobilityX accelerator with Capital Factory.

 Looking for more data on automaker startup activity?
 Sign up for CB Insights tech market intelligence platform free below.